fragglet/sdl-sopwith/index.md

 * [Screenshots](sshot.md) of it in action.
 * [Go get it!](getit.md)
 * [Frequently Asked Questions](FAQ.md) about SDL Sopwith.
+* [Github Page](https://github.com/fragglet/sdl-sopwith) where you can browse the source code, file bugs and contribute to development of the project.
 * [Latest news](news.md) from the project.

 SDL Sopwith is based on the original Sopwith source code, which was